arunghosh/react-chat-busy-indicator/README.md

 [Click here for live demo](https://codesandbox.io/s/react-chatbot-busy-indicator-hy1fh?file=/src/BusyIndicator.js)

-During my work on [chatbot application](https://theparadox.life/posts/rule-based-chatbot-from-scratch-using-reactjs-and-nodejs-p1) there was a need for a busy indicator, when the user is waiting for the server response.

-The busy indicator I had in mind looked like where the blue dot will keep moving.

 ![Screenshot](https://raw.githubusercontent.com/arunghosh/react-chat-busy-indicator/master/docs/react-chat-busy-indicator.png)

-We can make this component without accepting much props.
-But I wanted to component to be more generic having the following props

 |Prop|Purpose|
 |-|-|
 |`active`|if `true` the indicator will be active|
 |`length`|number of dots|
 |`delay`|delay(ms) in the propagation of the active dot in the busy indicator|

-Initially I thought it to be a complicated one, but ended up having a few lines of code without much complication.

 ```javascript
 function BusyIndicator({ busy, length, delay }) {